ankurkohli007/A2C-PPO-Reinforcement-Learning_Machine-Learning-for-Robotics-II/README.md

 Secondly, the **BaseLine Model** which refers to a simple model that serves as a reference point for comparing the performance of more complex models.
 It is typically the most basic model that can solve the problem at hand, and its performance provides a benchmark for evaluating the effectiveness of more sophisticated models.

-In the case of the Lunar Lander problem, a baseline model may involve a simple Q-learning algorithm with a basic feature representation of the state space, such as the spacecraft's position and velocity.
+In the case of the Lunar Lander problem, a baseline model may involve a simple algorithm with a basic feature representation of the state space, such as the spacecraft's position and velocity.
 The baseline model may use a straightforward reward function that provides a positive reward for landing on the target site and a negative reward for crashing or using too much fuel.
 Below is the code of baseline model of our task:

 ```